chloeam/blank-slate/blog/_posts/2016-06-27-second-year-spring-overview.md

 category: blog
 ---

 I was really excited for this quarter because I was taking only classes that I was actually interested in taking.
-No art history, no random requirement.
+No art history, no random requirements.
 It was wonderful.

 {% include toc.html %}